Our seminars and customized trainings are now available in a live interactive online format.

 - Guide for de-escalation steps and skillfully preparing the student to "re-do"

-Julie Compton will be available at the seminar for consultation regarding your questions and the unique needs of your own program.
+Julie Compton will be available to answer your specific questions and the unique needs of your own program.

 On-Site Training Guarantee